-Kevin Riggs joined Randle Communications in Sacramento in 2011, where he serves as Senior Vice President.
-Based on his 30 year career as a broadcast journalist, Riggs directs media relations, strategic communications and business development initiatives for the firm’s political, business and trade association clients.
+Kevin Riggs recently retired from Randle Communications in Sacramento, where he served as Senior Vice President.
+Based on his 30 year career as a broadcast journalist, Riggs directed media relations, strategic communications and business development initiatives for the firm’s political, business and trade association clients.

 Riggs also serves as a political analyst for KCRA-TV in Sacramento, with weekly in-studio appearances and a weekly blog published on the station’s website.